 Feedback from newcomers

 After the RIPE Meeting, we organised an online session where anyone for whom RIPE 89 was their first RIPE meeting was invited to tell us about their experience.
 It was good to hear that new participants experienced our community as open and welcoming and that they find the newcomers sessions and the mentorship programme useful.
 Some concrete suggestions were made on how to make it easier for newcomers to find their mentors and in general to find and meet others in the community, for instance from the same country or with a certain topic of interest.
-There might also a role for session chairs to help better involve newcomers in discussion.
+There might also be a role for session chairs to help better involve newcomers in discussion.

 RIPE 89 Community Plenary